-Consolidation in the banking sector, is a major policy instructment used in correcting economic shortfalls and as well as fostering growth rate in the sector.
-The economic nationale for domestic consolidation is indisputable.
-According to (Ajayi, 2005) view consolidation as introduced to firm up bank capitalization because strong capital base helps curb losses arising from non performing loans and eliminate cost of overlapping branch network, personnel, processing of data and marketing.
+Consolidation in the banking sector, is a major policy instrument used in correcting economic shortfalls and as well as fostering growth rate in the sector through the deposit money banks.
+The economic rationale for domestic consolidation is indisputable.
+Ajayi, (2005) views consolidation as introduced to firm up bank capitalization because strong capital base helps curb losses arising from non-performing loans and eliminate cost of overlapping branch network, personnel, processing of data and marketing.

-From 2000-down the years, the financial industry experience significant problems reflected in excessive bank risk taking.
-These were period of banking crisis both in developed and developing countries.
-The financial industry in developing countries including Nigeria were faced with poor and weak corporate governance and high numbers of non performing loans.
+From 2000-down the years, the global financial industry experience significant problems reflected in excessive bank risk taking.
+There were period of banking crisis both in developed and developing countries.
+The financial industry in developing countries including Nigeria were faced with poor and weak corporate governance and high numbers of non-performing loans.
 Authority are now faced with dilemma on how to maintain stability thereby offering protection to failing banks through consolidation.
 The reform was introduced to foster positive change in the Nigeria banking industry.
-According to Asikhia (2007) comment the new policy reposition the financial sector for the 21st century development challenges and hope to place the industry to compete globally as well as equip the banks to finance key sector which will foster economic growth and reduce over dependence on interbank fund and government.
+According to Asikhia (2007) comments the new policy reposition the financial sector for the 21st century development challenges and hope to place the industry to compete globally as well as equip the banks to finance key sector that will foster economic growth and reduce over dependence on interbank fund and government.